-Looking for family fun in Miami?
-Then attractions don’t get much better than the choice of waterparks splashed across the city.
-It’s the ideal way to cool off as a family, whether you want to chill out in the pool or up the thrills on the slides.
-Here’s our guide to the best Miami waterparks.
+It’s the perfect way to cool off as a family, whether you want to chill out in the pool or up the thrills on the slides.
+Here’s our guide to the best Miami waterparks…

-One of the biggest waterparks in the state, with a staggering 17 slides and pools to choose from.
-Grab a tube and drift along the lazy river or hit the waves in the Big Surf pool.
-The whole family will love taking on the Big Thunder together, rafting down one of the biggest open water slides in the world.
+This is one of the biggest waterparks in the state, with a staggering 17 slides and pools to choose from.
+Grab a tube and drift along the lazy river, or hit the waves in the Big Surf pool.
+The whole family will love taking on the Big Thunder together, and rafting down one of the biggest open water slides in the world.
 The park is closed during the low season from October to March, but open all summer long.

-Fun for kids of all ages, the attractions here include Shipwreck Island where toddlers can splash around safely.
-Pirate’s Plunge offers some bigger and faster slides for older kids.
+This place is fun for kids of all ages.
+The attractions here include Shipwreck Island where toddlers can splash around safely, and Pirate’s Plunge which offers bigger and faster slides for older kids.
 Stand underneath the bucket, which randomly fills and dumps water on those brave enough to chance their luck.
-There’s also a dine-in movie theater, swimming classes for little ones and fitness programs for grown-ups.
+There’s also a dine-in movie theater, swimming classes for little ones, and fitness programs for grown-ups.

 Not so much a waterpark as Miami’s original pleasure pool.
 Created in a naturally occurring coral rock quarry back in the 1920s, for many years this was the place to be seen in the city.
 A freshwater spring feeds the huge pool, so it’s chilly.
 But with temperatures high in the summer, this is the perfect place to cool off.
-Fringed by palm trees and stone porticos, pick your spot and relax.
+It’s fringed by palm trees and stone porticos, so pick your perfect spot and relax.

 The 1,000-foot (330-meter) lazy river is the real star here.
 The vast 17-acre (68,000m2) grounds also house a wave pool, waterfall and splash pad.
 It’s also one of the most affordable waterpark options in the city – and perfect for parties and large family groups.